Matty67889/mern-stack-journey/README.md

 Applications I'm building to learn the MERN stack.

+> **SECURITY WARNING**: This repository does not use the most
+> updated React packages.
+Use at your own risk.

 ## Issue Tracker Specifications

 - The user should be able to view a list of issues, with an